GitZH-Chen/AIPaperTutorial/README.md

-This tutorial is designed for students who are new to writing AI papers.
-This document is continuously evolving.
+This continuously evolving tutorial is designed for students who are new to writing AI papers.